MohdRas/docker-basics/README.md

   - host.docker.internal = 192.168.65.254 (Docker Desktop VM gateway).
   - The real laptop IP (107.108.8.248)
   - The vEthernet IP (172.23.160.1) is the bridge between Windows and the VM; Windows <----vEthernet---->VM

+-Windows (or macOS)
+│
+└─► Hyper‑V  /  WSL‑2  (the **virtual‑machine hypervisor**)
+        │
+        └─► **Docker Desktop VM**   ← a tiny Linux VM that runs the Docker Engine (dockerd) │
+                └─► Your **containers** (the workloads you build/run)

+ - Hyper‑V – the hypervisor that Windows ships.
+It can run many independent virtual machines (VMs).
+ - WSL‑2 – a special VM that Microsoft built on top of Hyper‑V; it runs a full Linux kernel and appears to Windows as the network interface vEthernet (WSL) (the  172.23.160.1 address you see in ipconfig).
+ - Docker Desktop VM – a Linux VM (a tiny “LinuxKit” image) that Docker Desktop starts inside that underlying hypervisor (either directly on Hyper‑V or inside the WSL‑2 VM).

 # What is Container & docker
   - container has its own isolated environment ( application + dependencies + configuration)